-He had scant education, partly because of his parents’ finances and partly because of the instability of the American Revolution.
+Oliver had scant education, partly because of his parents’ finances and partly because of the instability of the American Revolution.

 As a young man, Oliver Chace went to work in Pawtucket R.I., as a carpenter for Samuel Slater at his textile mill – the first successful one in America.

-Chace would be identified with the growth and commercial prosperity of the city; in 1813 he established another textile company in Fall River, the Pocasset Manufacturing Company.
+Chace would be identified with the growth and commercial prosperity of the city.
+In 1813 he established another textile company in Fall River, the Pocasset Manufacturing Company.

-His empire grew.
+His empire then grew.

 According to Fall River and Its Industries,

 Oliver Chace was remarkable for the possession of several prominent traits of character; among them may be mentioned clear and sound judgment, punctuality, industry and integrity.
-He was regarded as rather harsh in his nature by some; but those who knew him best were ready to bear testimony that, in his cas, beneath a somewhat rough and unpolished exterior there lay “a warm heart, that often throbbed in unison with the best impulses of our nature.
+He was regarded as rather harsh in his nature by some; but those who knew him best were ready to bear testimony that, in his case, beneath a somewhat rough and unpolished exterior there lay “a warm heart, that often throbbed in unison with the best impulses of our nature.

 Oliver Chace died in on May 21, 1852.
 He was buried in the Old Quaker Burial Ground in Providence, R.I.